Home / Werewolf / The Alpha king and the Hunt / Chapter three: The rejection

 The words shattered me.

 The mate bond snapped, tearing through my soul like claws raking across raw flesh.
 Selene screamed, her wail echoing in my mind, a sound of pure grief and pain.
-My knees buckled, the room spinning violently.
+My knees buckled, the room was spinning violently.

 “No!”
 I gasped, clutching my chest as agony ripped me apart from the inside, the pain was searing and overwhelming

 But Damien didn’t flinch.
-He didn’t move.
+He didn’t even move.

 He just stood there, tall and unyielding, watching me break.